KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 6. if continuity is valid, cache is updated normally;
 7. if continuity is broken, the app triggers targeted REST resync only for that symbol;
 8. UI visibility is updated per symbol through add/remove operations instead of full list rebinding;
-9. visibility is decided by `MarketCacheService.ShouldDisplaySymbol(symbol)` using the current comparison filter.
+9. visibility is decided by `MarketCacheService.ShouldDisplaySymbol(symbol)` using the current comparison filter and current comparison mode.

 ### Comparison settings change flow

 When the user changes comparison controls on the form:
-1. form reads `numericComparisonWindow` and `numericDistanceThreshold`;
+1. form reads `numericComparisonWindow`, `numericDistanceThreshold`, and `checkBoxShowSimilar`;
+2. form persists `numericComparisonWindow` and `numericDistanceThreshold` into `Properties.Settings`;
-2. form passes those values into `marketCacheService.SetSimilarityFilterSettings(...)`;
+3. form passes the current values into `marketCacheService.SetSimilarityFilterSettings(...)`;
-3. form rebuilds the visible symbols list from current in-memory cache;
+4. form rebuilds the visible symbols list from current in-memory cache;
-4. selection is preserved under suppression;
+5. selection is preserved under suppression;
-5. selected chart is not reloaded only because filter settings changed;
+6. selected chart is not reloaded only because filter settings changed;
-6. no REST reload of market candles is performed.
+7. no REST reload of market candles is performed.

 ### Stop button flow